 Molokini Crater was formed approximately 230,000 years ago by a volcanic eruption, located in the Alalakeiki Channel between Maui and the neighbor island of Kaho’olawe.

-A volcanic atoll located 2.5 miles off of Maui’s southern shore, Molokini Crater once used by ancient Hawaiians for hunting, gathering and fishing.
-Ancient fishing lures and stone sinkers have previously been found by divers, and it’s believed that people once climbed atop the crater to collect birds, feathers and eggs for food and tools.
-Since Hawaii had no large endemic land animals, the ocean was the main source of food, transportation and recreation for ancient Polynesian explorers who settled the Hawaiian Islands.
+A volcanic atoll located 2.5 miles off of Maui’s southern shore, Molokini Crater was once used by Hawaiians for hunting, gathering, and fishing.
+Ancient fishing lures and stone sinkers have previously been found by divers, and it’s believed that people once climbed atop the crater to collect birds, feathers, and eggs for food and tools.
+Since Hawaii had no large endemic land animals, the ocean was the main source of food, transportation, and recreation for ancient Polynesian explorers who settled the Hawaiian Islands.

-In response to the Japanese attack of Pearl Harbor in 1941, the U.S. Military commissioned both Kaho’olawe and Molokini Crater for bomb practice because of their slender shape and size, similar to that of an enemy battleship or submarine.
-Evidence of this practice can still be seen today, including multiple shell casings, unexploded ordnances and craters from impact damage.
+In response to the Japanese attack on Pearl Harbor in 1941, the U.S. Military commissioned both Kaho’olawe and Molokini Crater for bomb practice because of their slender shape and size, similar to that of an enemy battleship or submarine.
+Evidence of this practice can still be seen today, including multiple shell casings, unexploded ordnances, and craters from impact damage.

 Molokini Crater Marine & Land Species

 Molokini Crater is known for its exceptional visibility, often exceeding 180 feet and 200+ feet on the lesser visited back wall.
 Crystal clear waters and protection from wind and waves inside the crater make for excellent snorkeling and scuba diving, not to mention the vast underwater life you’re likely to see.